Canon 5D Mark IV vs Sony A7 II

-The Canon EOS 5D Mark IV and the Sony Alpha A7 II are two digital cameras that were revealed to the public, respectively, in August 2016 and November 2014.
+The Canon EOS 5D Mark IV and the Sony Alpha A7 II are two digital cameras that were officially introduced, respectively, in August 2016 and November 2014.
 The 5D Mark IV is a DSLR, while the A7 II is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Canon has a resolution of 30.1 megapixel, whereas the Sony provides 24 MP.
+The Canon has a resolution of 30.1 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 II is considerably smaller (30 percent) than the Canon 5D Mark IV.
 Moreover, the A7 II is markedly lighter (33 percent) than the 5D Mark IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (5D Mark IV) and the Sony FE Lens Catalog (A7 II).
 Mirrorless cameras, such as the A7 II, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.